oasis-tcs/tosca-specs/tosca_2_0/events.md

   attempt to recover from failures automatically but escalate to an external system (or operator) if the recovery process is unsuccesful.
-- How should partial failure scnenarios be handled?
+- How should partial failure scenarios be handled?
 Retry?
 Rollback?
   Since there is likely no single approach that works best for all application domains, TOSCA should support defining the selected approach.